sheezer/Data-Projects/DA-Capstone/Readme.md

 # IBM Data Analyst Professional Certificate
 ## Data Analyst Capstone Project

 This repository contains the various notebooks and the final presentation completed during the course Data Analyst Capstone Project for IBM's Data Analyst Professional Certificate on Coursera.
-The Capstone project revolves around analysing and visualizing jobs data about the tech industry.
+The Capstone project revolves around analysing and visualizing trends from the Stack Overflow Developers Survey 2019 about the technology sector.

 ### 1-1-Web-Scraping Review